tolgaoa/5gmap/5gcore/README.md

 ### Step 1: Setting up the K8s Cluster

 In this deployment, the K8s cluster is set up using the Ranchers Kubernetes Engine (RKE) which can be installed following this [link](https://rancher.com/docs/rke/latest/en/installation/).
 Certain RKE versions can only setup certain versions of Kubernetes.
 We used rke 1.4.3 with Kubernetes 1.24.8.

-**Warning**

-Using Ubuntu 22.04 might cause issues with the SSH server used during the RKE cluster setup process.

 Once the RKE binary is setup, the [cluster.yaml](cluster.yml) file is used in order to setup the K8s cluster.
 The given file shows how to configure multiple nodes to be used in the same cluster.
 In order to adapt the yaml to one's own environment, change the following parameters: